UC undergrads find Santa Cruz Island rebounding decades after imported grazer eradication

 “People spend millions of dollars on restoring island ecosystems.
 So it’s a huge finding that passive recovery can be sufficient and under certain circumstances, active restoration is sometimes not necessary,” says Roxanne Beltran, the paper’s lead author.

-The paper grew out of an assignment in the Conservation and Ecology in Practice “supercourse” both students took in spring 2012.
+The paper grew out of an assignment in the Ecology and Conservation Supercourse both students took in spring 2012.
 Taught primarily by UCSC professors Don Croll and Erika Zavaleta and UCSC NRS Director Gage Dayton, the class spends the entire quarter learning techniques for ecological conservation research while visiting the protected wildlands of the UC Natural Reserve System.
 Students read previous research pertaining to local ecology and management, then design and conduct their own short-term field study.

 On the NRS’s Santa Cruz Island Reserve, humans have had a major impact on land conditions.
 The first sheep arrived 150 years ago, to be joined by cattle, horses, and feral pigs.
 These large herbivores completely denuded some areas, and transformed others into non-native grassland.